Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions

-As seen in \cref{eq:FSSccPOVM,eq:FSSrestPOVMs}, the target POVM elements $\{F_i\}_{i=1}^\nmeas$ for the modified flag-state squasher are block-diagonal.
+As seen in \cref{eq:FSSccPOVM,eq:FSSrestPOVMs}, the target POVM elements $\{F_i\}_{i=1}^\nmeas$ for the WPFSS are block-diagonal.
 Thus, \cite[Theorem 1]{zhang_security_2021} can be directly used on this setup to construct a squashing map with target POVM elements described in \cref{eq:oldFSSTargetMeas}.
 Additionally, \cref{eq:wtOutsideSubspaceGeneric} can also be used to bound the weight inside the flag subspace.
 Thus, the above observation allows us to use the postselection technique to prove the security against coherent attacks for prior works \cite{zhang_security_2021,li_improving_2020, nahar_imperfect_2023} that use the standard flag-state squasher \footnote{Note that these works find key rates in the asymptotic regime and thus the technical flaw from Ref.~\cite{christandl_postselection_2009} does not pose a problem.}.

 Next, we discuss the reduction of $A_S$ to finite-dimensions.